Patechoc/GCP_memo/README.md

+# Data Engineering & Cloud architect on GCP

-# Data Engineering on Google Cloud Platform Specialization
+## Data Engineering on Google Cloud Platform Specialization

 (A set of [courses](https://www.coursera.org/specializations/gcp-data-machine-learning) by COURSERA)